 April 10, 2017

-I, Deborah Gordon, Director, Energy and Climate Program at the Carnegie Endowment for International Peace (Carnegie), am hereby submitting the following comments pursuant to the notice of public board meetings and public comment period on the 2017 Climate Change Scoping Plan Update: The Proposed Strategy for Achieving California’s 2030 Greenhouse Gas Target and Draft Environmental Analysis.
+I, Deborah Gordon, director of the Energy and Climate Program at the Carnegie Endowment for International Peace, am hereby submitting the following comments pursuant to the notice of public board meetings and public comment period on the 2017 Climate Change Scoping Plan Update: The Proposed Strategy for Achieving California’s 2030 Greenhouse Gas Target and Draft Environmental Analysis.

-The Proposed Scoping Plan describes actions for California to undertake to ensure it continues on a path toward a cleaner, more sustainable and prosperous future.
+The Proposed Scoping Plan describes actions California can undertake to ensure it continues on a path toward a cleaner, more sustainable and prosperous future.
 This approach is designed to ensure the State is able to meet its long-term climate objectives that will achieve continual emissions reductions, while simultaneously supporting a range of economic, environmental, water supply, energy security, environmental justice, and public health priorities.

 Using the Oil-Climate Index to Target GHG Reductions in the Refining Sector

-In terms of achieving or exceeding stated goals to reduce greenhouse gas (GHG) emissions by 20 percent from California refineries, we submit analysis provided in the Oil-Climate Index (OCI), developed by the Carnegie Endowment for International Peace in collaboration with research partners at Stanford University and the University of Calgary.
-The OCI is the first open source web tool to estimate and compare total GHG emissions through the oil supply chain—production, crude transport, refining, product transport and end use.
+In terms of achieving or exceeding stated goals to reduce greenhouse gas (GHG) emissions by 20 percent from California refineries, I am submitting analysis provided in the Oil-Climate Index (OCI), a tool developed by the Carnegie Endowment for International Peace in collaboration with research partners at Stanford University and the University of Calgary.
+The OCI is the first open source web tool to estimate and compare total GHG emissions through the oil supply chain—production, crude transport, refining, product transport, and end use.
 In an analysis of 75 global oils, we found large differences in GHG emissions between equivalent barrels.

 Carnegie then undertook a provisional analysis using the OCI to model California’s 154 oil fields and found similarly wide-ranging GHG differences in the state’s total oil emissions.
 In order to finalize these estimates, additional data inputs needed to run the PRELIM model will be required as indicated in Attachment A. We recommend that CARB routinely collect the oil data specified in Attachment A in a standardized format in order to run all oils produced in and imported into the state through the OCI.